-This is an immune system reaction to food.
-And the reaction usually occurs quickly after eating the food.
+This is an immune system reaction to foods you have eaten.
+And the reaction usually occurs quickly after eating the foodstuff.
 Sometimes within seconds.
 The symptoms can be mild or severe, even life-threatening in some cases.
 The most severe form of reaction is the anaphylactic reaction.

-An allergy can occur to any food.
+An allergy can occur to any part of your diet.
 But it would most likely be to one of these foods: milk, eggs, nuts, peanuts, fruits, wheat, soya and fish or shellfish.

 Food allergy symptoms include: